-2-271 ETHICS AND CONFLICTS OF INTEREST
+VI.
+ETHICS AND CONFLICTS OF INTEREST

-In addition to any other requirements of law, the investment officers and employees involved in the investment process shall refrain from personal business activity that could conflict with the proper execution of the investment program, or which could impair their ability to make impartial investment decisions.
-An investment officer who has a personal business relationship with a business organization offering to engage in an investment transaction with the City or who is related within the second degree by affinity or consanguinity to an individual seeking to sell an investment to the City shall file a statement with the City Council and with the Texas Ethics Commission disclosing that relationship.
+In addition to any other requirements of law, the investment officers shall refrain from personal business activity that could conflict with the proper execution of the investment program, or which could impair their ability to make impartial investment decisions.
+An investment officer who has a personal business relationship with a business organization offering to engage in an investment transaction with the District or who is related within the second degree by affinity or consanguinity to an individual seeking to sell an investment to the District shall file a statement with the District's Board of Directors and with the Texas Ethics Commission disclosing that relationship.

-An investment officer has a personal business relationship with a business organization if the investment officer owns 10 percent or more of the voting stock or shares of the business organization or owns \$5,000 or more of the fair market value of the business organization, the investment officer receives funds from the business organization exceeding 10 percent of the investment officer's gross income for the previous year, or the investment officer has acquired from the business organization during the previous year investments with a book value of \$2,500 or more for the personal account of the investment officer.
+An investment officer has a personal business relationship with a business organization if the investment officer owns 10 percent (10%) or more of the voting stock or shares of the business organization or owns \$5,000 or more of the fair market value of the business organization, the investment officer receives funds from the business organization exceeding 10 percent (10%) of the investment officer's gross income for the previous year, or the investment officer has acquired from the business organization during the previous year investments with a book value of \$2,500 or more for the personal account of the investment officer.